ratify-project/ratify/docs/discussion/Cosign Upgrade Discussion 2024.md

 ```

 To start, only a single `trustPolicies` entry + `keys` with `provider`, `name`, and `version` will be supported.
 The behavior will match an equivalent `enforcement` of `any`.
 Future, work will add support for remainig configs.

+The `provider` field, where the name of the `KeyManagementProvider` (KMP) can be specified, is assumed to be referencing a `KMP` in the same namespace as the cosign verifier.
+If the user would like to specify a `provider` in the cluster scope, the user must append `cluster/` to the front of the `KMP` name.
 ### User Scenarios

 #### 1 Signature, 2 trusted keys